How to create a responsive website from scratch is one of the frequently asked questions by the newbies and aspiring bloggers.

 Look for the plan best suited for you.
 I would fo for the GrowBig plan of SiteGround which offers an ample amount of resources to host multiple websites.

-It’s recommended that to choose a secure password for the WordPress with combinations of letters, numbers and special characters.
+It’s recommended to choose a secure password for WordPress with combinations of letters, numbers and special characters.

 Select a responsive theme from the list and save installation progress.